trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-25_Source_Code_Review_02/index.md

 2. The server processes the request by parsing that value and using the `open` function to load the directory.
 The `../` character allows the attacker to move upward the directory tree
 3. The object is accessed and returned to the body

-- The example below shows how the attack works in real time.
+- The example below shows how the attack works in real-time.
 Using the python3 IDLE terminal, we can use the open function to read the etc passwd directory as shown:

 ```python3
 >>> open('../../../etc/passwd').readlines()[0]